MileHacker Logo

 Solo Traveler Safety and Social Opportunities

-• Safety: Duisburg maintains safety for solo travelers.
+• Safety: Duisburg maintains protection for solo travelers.
 Practice standard urban safety measures: awareness of surroundings, secure valuables, avoid poorly lit areas after dark.

 • Social Opportunities: Hostels may present social possibilities to meet other people traveling.
-Pubs, cafes, and guided tours also provide good places to connect with people.
+Pubs, cafes, and guided tours also give good places to connect with people.

 Family-Friendly Adaptations and Kid-Specific Tips